Old Guard Best Warrior Competition

 “It’s one of the rare opportunities where you can bring representatives from all the companies across the regiment to work together and compete against each other,” said Staff Sgt.
 Joeseph Redden, 1st Battalion BWC NCOIC.

-One NCO and one lower junior Soldier will go on to represent The Old Guard in the Military District of Washington’s Best Warrior Competition, July 18th through July 21st.
+One NCO and one junior Soldier will go on to represent The Old Guard in the Military District of Washington’s Best Warrior Competition, July 18th through July 21st.

 “You come out here to win, but even if I don’t, I will certainly gain some good experiences,” said Zibell.
 “I’ll be a better leader, because ultimately, I think that’s what they’re looking for.”